 A transfer student is someone who was enrolled at another college, university, technical or proprietary school after high school and is now applying to Texas Southern University (TSU).
 Transfer students must submit transcripts from each institution attended to the admissions office where you are applying whether you have earned credits, or the school is regionally accredited.
 Applicants with fewer than 12 semester hours of college coursework should also submit an official high school transcript including ACT or SAT scores.
 See website admissions tab for further instructions.
 Contact the Aviation program for guidance on meeting with your advisor for degree planning and selection of courses.

-The Bachelor of Science (B.S.) degree in Aviation Science Management is earned by the successful completion of a 120 credit hours (minimum) including 42 hours of general education core courses and other courses as established by Texas Southern University and approved by the Texas Higher Education Coordinating Board, 78 hours of courses as defined by the Department of Aviation Science and Technology.
+The Bachelor of Science (B.S.) degree in Aviation Science Management is earned by the successful completion of a 120 credit hours (minimum) including 42 hours of general education core courses and other courses as established by Texas Southern University and approved by the Texas Higher Education Coordinating Board, 78 hours of courses as defined by the Department of Aviation Science and Management.
 There are two concentrations: Aviation Science Management Concentration and Professional Pilot Concentration.

-All coursework representing the 78 hours of courses as defined by the Department of Aviation Science and Technology leading to the B.S.
+All coursework representing the 78 hours of courses as defined by the Department of Aviation Science and Management leading to the B.S.
 Degree in Aviation Science Management must be earned with a Grade of “C” or better, where grades of “C-“ or below are unacceptable.

 For detail information, please click the link: Bachelor of Science Degree in Aviation Science Management, Management Concentration Degree Plan